obsidiansystems/ledger-app-nervos/README.md

 # System Requirements

 System requirements differ based on if you are using or installing the application.
-If you are using a Linux machine, you will need to [Prepare your Linux Machine for Ledger Device Communication](#preparing-your-linux-machine-for-ledger-device-communication).
+If you are using a Linux machine, you will need to [Prepare your Linux Machine for Ledger Device Communication](#preparing-your-linux-machine-for-ledger-device-communication) for both installing and usaging the application.

+This applications are built against Ledger Nano S firmware 1.6.0 and Ledger Nano X firmware XXX.
+Please use [Ledger Live](https://www.ledger.com/ledger-live) to manage your Ledger device's firmware.

 ## For Application Installation

 Installation requirements differ based on installation method:

+### Installing with Ledger Live ###
-- **Installing with Ledger Live**: [Ledger Live](https://www.ledger.com/ledger-live) is the easiest way to install applications on your Ledger device.
+[Ledger Live](https://www.ledger.com/ledger-live) is the easiest way to install applications on your Ledger device.
 Please refer to [Ledger Live's system requirements](https://support.ledger.com/hc/en-us/articles/360006395553-Download-and-install-Ledger-Live) for this installation method.
 This application is still in active development and not yet available in Ledger Live.

-- **Installing Release Files**: Release files can be installed using Linux and Mac.
-Windows is not supported.
+### Installing Release Files ###

+#### Supported Operating Systems ####

+- **Linux**: Supported.
+Debian distributions such as Ubuntu (18.04+) and NixOS (vXXX+).
+Other linux distributions may work, but have not been tested.
+- **Mac**: Supported.
+This has been tested on Catalina 10.15.5.
+Other versions may work, but have not been tested.
+- **Windows**: Not currently supported.

+#### Package/Tool Dependency ####

+- **libusb and libudev**: On Debian distributions, including Ubuntu, these packages are suffixed with `-dev`.
+Other distributions may have their own conventions.
+     - Linux Installation: `sudo apt-get install libusb-1.0.0-dev libudev-dev`
+     - Mac Installation: N/A (not necessary)
+- **Python3**: Use `python3 --version` to check whether you have python3 installed or to confirm an installation was successful.
+     - Linux Installation: `sudo apt-get install python3-pip # Ubuntu example`
-- **Installing from Source**: The application can be built from source and installed on Linux machines with the Nix Package Manager.
+     - Mac Installation: Python 3 can be installed on mac with homebrew: `brew install python`

-This applications are built against Ledger Nano S firmware 1.6.0 and Ledger Nano X firmware XXX.
-Please use [Ledger Live](https://www.ledger.com/ledger-live) to manage your Ledger device's firmware.
+- **virtualenv**: Use `virtualenv --version` to check whether you have virtualenv installed or to confirm an installation was successful.
+     - Linux Installation: To install using python3: `pip3 install virtualenv` (this may require `sudo`).
+     - Mac Installation: To install using python3: `pip3 install virtualenv` (this may require `sudo`).

+### Installing from Source ###

+#### Supported Operating Systems ####

+- **Linux**: Supported.
+Debian distributions such as Ubuntu (18.04+) and NixOS (vXXX+).
+Other linux distributions may work, but have not been tested.
+- **Mac**: Supported on Mojave (10.14), but not supported on Catalina due to [issues with Nix installation](https://nixos.org/nix/manual/#sect-macos-installation).
+- **Windows**: Not currently supported.

+#### Package/Tool Dependency ####

+- **Nix Package Manager**: Use `nix-env --version` to check whether you have Nix installed or to confirm an installation was successful.
+We recommend checking which [Nix Installation](https://nixos.org/nix/manual/#chap-installation) is right for you, but for most users the following will will work:
+     - Linux Installation: `sh <(curl -L https://nixos.org/nix/install) --daemon`
+     - Mac Installation: `sh <(curl -L https://nixos.org/nix/install) --daemon`

 ## For Application Usage